TopTalent-23/FreshdeskAI/README.md

 # AI-Powered Freshdesk Ticket Assistant

-An open-source tool that integrates with Freshdesk to generate intelligent AI responses for support tickets, with specialized tech instructions for support agents.
+A tool that integrates with Freshdesk to generate intelligent AI responses for support tickets, with specialized tech instructions for support agents.

 ## Features